yhctung/Flickster/README.md

 Flickster is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ---
-## Flix Part 2
+## Flickster Part 2

 ### User Stories

 #### REQUIRED (10pts)
 - [x] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
-- [x] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView
+- [ ] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView
    - [x] (1pt) When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
-   - [x] (1pt) Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
+   - [ ] (1pt) Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.

 #### BONUS
 - [ ] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).